-Figure 15 is an extract from the Colorado DOT Asset Valuation Report, to illustrate the value of ITS assets relative to other assets.
-As part of its Asset Valuation Report 2016, Colorado DOT developed a condition-based valuation for ITS assets.
-The condition assessment was age based (percentage of the asset life expectancy) multiplied by the replacement cost.
+Several publications describe these approaches further, including the 2016 FHWA Guide, Incorporating Asset Valuation into Transportation Asset Management Financial Plans.
+Figure 15 is an extract from the 2016 Colorado DOT Asset Valuation Report to illustrate the value of traffic signals relative to other assets.
+As part of its Asset Valuation Report 2016, Colorado DOT developed a condition-based valuation for traffic signal assets.
+The condition assessment was age based (percent of asset life expectancy) multiplied by the replacement cost.